debasishsarangi88/TSAI_ERA_V4_Session11/huggingface_files/README.md

 ## Educational Project

-This project was created as part of TSAI LLM Training Session 11 to demonstrate:
+This project was created as part of TSAI ERA V4 Session 11 to demonstrate:
 - Understanding of subword tokenization algorithms
 - Implementation of BPE from scratch
 - Working with non-Latin scripts